nedorp/firebase-python/README.md

 # Firebase Python Utility (firebase-python)
 Basic Operations with Firebase Database (2024)

-This repository provides a set of utility functions to interact with Google Firestore using Python.
+This repository (not a python package) provides a set of utility functions to interact with Google Firestore using Python.
 It includes functions for connecting to Firestore, listing collections and documents, adding and retrieving documents, and converting data between Python and Firestore formats.

 ## Prerequisites